 Pull out programs in the form of study labs, language arts and mathematics review courses, and specialized advisory reading, are used to support the classroom.
 A few students are placed in prevocational classes as their needs indicate.

-All sixth grade students have the opportunity to participate in a new exploratory course every four weeks.
-Exploratory classes include: PE, Keyboarding, Art, Technology Tools, Math
+All sixth grade students have the opportunity to participate in a new exploratory course every six weeks.
+Exploratory classes include: PE, Woodshop, Digital Citizenship, Brain Games and Art.
+There are also YEAR-LONG Exploratory classes for Band, Orchestra and Choir.

 Trail Creek Information